Written by Industry Expert David Ellison, Aquatic Biologist

 Landscaping practices often cause significant impacts on the long-term water quality and algae and aquatic weed growth within a pond.
 Buffer management, debris falling into the pond, and poorly managed fertilizer applications are some of the practices that contribute to problems in ponds.
 Excessive application of fertilizer will allow for more nutrient runoff to enter the pond, creating a source of food for algae.

-At one time, our industry promoted limiting the number of times lawns can be fertilized to prevent excess nutrients from getting into the watershed, but a recent study by the EPA shows that it is good to fertilizer your lawn with multiple, small dose applications performed in the growing season.
+At one time, our industry promoted limiting the number of times lawns can be fertilized to prevent excess nutrients from getting into the watershed, but a recent study by the EPA shows that it is good to fertilizer your greens with multiple, small dose applications performed in the growing season.
 Thick, plush turfgrass, versus bare, eroded areas, will actually hold in nutrients and keep them from easily running off into to your pond during the next rain storm.
-Well established lawns will likely have a healthier root system and can easily uptake fertilizer and available nutrients.
-Lawn aeration will increase soil uptake and can help create a healthier looking lawn.
+Well established greens will likely have a healthier root system and can easily uptake fertilizer and available nutrients.
+Lawn aeration will increase soil uptake and can help create a healthier looking course.